taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Account_Management/Organizations_in_Taikun.md

 !!!
 Warning
 	Only **empty** organizations can be deleted.

 ---

-## Automating Cloud Integration: OpenStack to Taikun Made Easy
+## Automating Cloud Integration: OpenStack to Taikun CloudWorks Made Easy

 [**GitHub Repository**](https://github.com/skotnicky/tools?tab=readme-ov-file)

 Managing infrastructure across multiple platforms often means juggling credentials, user setups, and configuration files.
-This script — `ott.sh` — simplifies that process by automating the connection between your OpenStack environment and Taikun Cloud.
+This script — `ott.sh` — simplifies that process by automating the connection between your OpenStack environment and Taikun CloudWorks.

 With one command, it creates projects, users, sets quotas, and generates cloud credentials — all driven from a single configuration file.
 Perfect for platform engineers, DevOps teams, and anyone looking to speed up cloud onboarding.